 Additionally, we will be organizing weekly protests around the province to ensure the BC NDP do not think this club is going to give up on its membership so easily.
-The first of these protest will be at noon on Saturday November 23rd at the back of the Empress Hotel in Victoria.
-The BC NDP will be holding its annual convention that afternoon and we will make our grievances known to this gathering of political influencers.
-The following Saturday on November 23rd we will gather at noon in front of John Horgan’s office in Langford.
+The first of these protest’s was Saturday November 23rd at the back of the Empress Hotel in Victoria.
+The BC NDP, holding its annual convention that afternoon held space as we communicated our grievances to the gathering of political influences.
+The following Saturday, November 23rd we peacefully protested in front of John Horgan’s office in Langford.

-On Saturday December 7th at noon we will venture over to the mainland to visit the office of Mike Farnsworth in New Westminster.
+On Saturday December 7th at noon we ventured over to the mainland to visit the office of Mike Farnsworth in New Westminster.
 Mr. Farnsworth is the director of the Ministry of Public Safety and the Solicitor General in Canada.
-He has the power to call off these inspectors and to encourage the government to work with us rather than dictate unacceptable terms to us.
-With so many patients and their caregivers upset on the mainland, we expect this rally to draw a substantial crowd.
+He has the power to call off these inspectors and to encourage the government to work with us rather than dictate unacceptable terms that compromise the health and safety of our patients.
+Many of our patients and their caregivers live on the mainland and we are proud to say this rally to drew a substantial crowd.

-We do not want to commit to the times and locations of protests beyond that date, as we want to remain flexible to ensure our events generate the most pressure possible.
-If you hear of any prime opportunities to demonstrate to the BC NDP or federal Liberal politicians, please contact us.
+We do not want to commit to the times and locations of protests beyond a two week date, as we want to remain flexible to ensure our events generate the most pressure possible.
+If you hear of any prime opportunities to demonstrate to the BC NDP or Federal Liberal politicians, please contact us.
 Together we will make this government understand how critical our club’s services are to patients and to encourage politicians to work with us rather than against us.

 In addition to letter writing and protesting there will be other campaigns to assist the club financially and politically.
-Stay tuned to our social media outlets (Facebook, Instagram, our website) and the white boards in the club when you are making a purchase for more info on how to get involved with our political actions.
+For example, when the new year is upon us in January we will be occupying the offices of MLA Carole James and Member of Parliament Hedy Fry.
+We are also now accepting donations geared towards our legal application and we appreciate your continued support.
+Tune in to our social media outlets (Facebook, Instagram, our website) and the white boards in the club when you are making a purchase for more info on how to get involved with our political actions.

-Thank you so very much to everyone who is helping keep our club operating in these dark days.
+Thank you so very much to everyone who is helping keep our club operating in these challenging times.

 About the VCBC: